 The Enchantment of the Seas is one of RCCL’s older and smaller ships, built in 1997 and holding a maximum 2,252 passengers.
-Needless to say, it’s dwarfed by its big sister, the massive Oasis, which as the largest passenger cruise ship in the world, carries an incredible 5,400 passengers.
-I heard a few whispers of complaints about the age and small size of the ship, but c’mon – it’s a 3-day cruise.
+It’s tiny compared its big sister, the massive Oasis, which as the largest passenger cruise ship in the world, carries an incredible 5,400 passengers.
+I heard a few whispers of complaints about the age and small size of the ship.
+But really, c’mon – it’s a 3-day cruise.
 Who cares if the ship is a little old and a little small.
 Much like the similarly sized Norwegian Dawn, the ship is a breeze to navigate, with easy access to all of the major amenities.
 Just remember, as with any cruise ship, you do have to remember that certain elevators and stairwells don’t access every deck.
 Once you figure that out, though, it’s easy to get around.

 As is our custom, we planned to arrive the day before our cruise.
 We flew in to Orlando around 7:45 P.M., and after a bit of a wait for our hotel shuttle, made it to the hotel, the Hampton Inn Cocoa Beach/Cape Canaveral, about 9:45.
 We booked this hotel for the “Fly & Cruise” package, which includes round-trip airport and cruise port transportation for one guest ($45 for each additional guest).
 Since our cruise didn’t depart until 4 P.M., we had a little time the next morning for a quick walk on the beach after breakfast.

 On the way back to the hotel, we came across a large flock of white ibises.
-The white ibis is commonly found throughout Florida, but this was the first time I’d seen so many in one place.
+I see these everywhere in Florida, but rarely so many in one spot.
 I also took a photo of the famous Ron Jon Surf Shop.
-You’ll see billboards for this place for hundreds of miles in each dircection on IH-75, IH-95, and the Florida Turnpike.
+You’ll see billboards for this place for hundreds of miles in each direction on IH-75, IH-95, and the Florida Turnpike.

 Our shuttle picked us up from the hotel at 11:30, and we were at the port in 10 minutes.
 I expected to see massive lines everywhere, but to my surprise – nothing.

-Typical for cruise ships, only the buffet in the Windjammer on Deck 8, Forward is open for lunch, but to go along with the nonexistent lines, the buffet wasn’t terribly crowded.
-The Windjammer features a central “marketplace” area with the day’s main course selections on display, with other stations to the sides serving burgers, salads, sandwiches, and desserts.
+Typical for cruise ships, only the buffet in the Windjammer on Deck 8, Forward opens for lunch.
+To go along with the nonexistent lines, though, the buffet wasn’t terribly crowded.
+The Windjammer features a central “marketplace” area with the day’s main course selections on display.
+Other stations to the side serve burgers, salads, sandwiches, and desserts.

 A busy but not overcrowded buffet area